mattheww/gomill/gomill_docs/competitions.rst

 When a competition is run, the ringmaster will launch one or more games between pairs of players.

-For playoffs, the pairings are determined by the :setting:`matchup` descriptions in the control file.
+For playoffs, the pairings are determined by the :setting-cls:`Matchup` descriptions in the control file.
 If there is more than one matchup specified, the ringmaster prefers to start games from the matchup which has played fewest games.